alexch/codelikethis/public/lessons/learn_to_code/loops.md

 Here we introduce a LOOP VARIABLE to tell whether we still want to keep reading or not.

 The `while` statement keeps checking this variable every time through the loop; if it is `true` then it loops, but if it's `false` then it stops looping and goes on to the rest of the program.

+This is fairly complicated, so let's stop here and make sure to understand everything that's happening in this little program.

 # LAB: Good Food, Bad Food